Script

 Dynamic Behaviour

-The Script will only issue an API call and actually load your image when the corresponding element becomes visible.
-So everything is lazy-loaded by default given you as fast an initial page load as possible.
+TwicPics Native will only issue an API request and load your image when the corresponding element becomes visible, so everything is lazy-loaded by default, ensuring a fast initial page load.

 You don't have to write any code.
 Everything is controlled declaratively using HTML attributes and CSS properties.
-Feel free to browse the script attributes reference for more information.
+Feel free to browse the TwicPics Native attributes reference for more information.

 Lazy Loading